lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 Assessing reliability with *omega* ($\omega$) statistics falls into a larger realm of *composite reliability* where reliability is assessed from a ratio of the variability explained by the items compared with the total variance of the entire scale [@mcneish_thanks_2018].
 Members of the omega family of reliability estimates come from factor exploratory (i.e., EFA) and confirmatory (i.e., CFA; structural equation modeling [SEM]) factor analytic approaches.
 This lesson precedes the lessons on CFA and SEM.
 Therefore, my explanations and demonstrations will be somewhat brief.
 I intend to revisit omega output in the CFA and SEM lessons and encourage you to review this section now, then return to this section again after learning more about CFA and SEM.

-In the context of *psychometrics* it may be useful (albeit an oversimplification) to think of factors as scales/subscales where *g* refers to the amount of variance in the *general* factor (or total scale score) and subscales to be items that have something in common that is separate from what is *g*.
+In the context of *psychometrics*, it may be useful (albeit an oversimplification) to think of factors as scales/subscales where *g* refers to the amount of variance in the *general* factor (or total scale score) and subscales to be items that have something in common that is separate from what is *g*.

 Model-based estimates examine the correlations or covariances of the items and decompose the test variance into that which is: